 Investing in Bowmore

 We are investing £3m in the local water network to ensure customers continue to enjoy great-tasting Scottish water for years to come.

 What Are We Doing?

-Work to upgrade the pipes is due to begin on Monday 11 October, 2021.
+Work to upgrade the pipes begins on Monday 22 November, 2021.